jiazhen-code/User-Object-Attention-Level/README.md

 # User-Object-Attention Level (UOAL) Dataset

 User-Object-Attention Level (UOAL) is a dataset that contains the ground truth attentions of *30 users* to *96 objects* obtained from *1000 images*.
 UOAL can be used to study the attention distribution of different users to different objects in the virtual Metaverse services.

+**More data will be updated in UOAL in the future**

 With the help of UOAL, we can simulate the sparse user-object interaction records and help to design the resource allocation algorithm for virtual services.